The Future of Paper vs Plastic Packaging to 2026

 What will you discover?

-The Smithers Methodology
+The Smithers methodology

-This report is based on extensive primary and secondary research.
-Primary research consisted of targeted interviews with packaging material suppliers, converters and experts drawn from key markets.
 This was supported by secondary research in the form of extensive literature analysis of published data, official government statistics, domestic and international trade organisation data, company websites, industry reports, trade press articles, presentations, and attendance at trade events.

-Who should buy this report?
+Who should buy this report

 • Packaging converters